reveluxlabs/Tilton/README.md

 The character set used by Tilton is the UTF-8 form of Unicode.
 Tilton's character functions (length and substr) deal in whole Unicode characters, not in bytes.

-The [original](http://www.crockford.com/tilton/) for Tilton was written by [Douglas Crockford](http://www.crockford.com/) of Javascript fame.
+The [original source](http://www.crockford.com/tilton/) for Tilton was written by [Douglas Crockford](http://www.crockford.com/) of Javascript fame.
 This version has been:

 *  Ported to OS X
 *  Supplemented with automated tests
+*  Debugged further
-*  Refactored for better understanding.
+*  Refactored for better maintainability.

 Easy
 ----